realpython/python-guide/docs/writing/structure.rst

 Structuring Your Project
 ========================

-When we say structure we mean the decisions you make concerning how your project best meets its objective.
+By "structure" we mean the decisions you make concerning how your project best meets its objective.
 We need to consider how to best leverage Python's features to create clean, effective code.
-In practical terms structure means the actual files and folders that comprise your project as well as the way dependencies are handled within the code itself.
+In practical terms, "structure" means making clean code whose logic and dependencies are clear as well as how the files and folders are organized in the filesystem.

+Which functions should go into which modules?
 How does data flow through the project?
 What features and functions can be grouped together and isolated?
 By answering questions like these you can begin to plan, in a broad sense, what your finished product will look like.

 In this section we take a closer look at Python's module and import systems as they are the central element to enforcing structure in your project.
+We then discuss various perspectives on how to build code which can be extended and tested reliably.

 Structure is Key